apigee/apijam/Labs/Appendix/API Development - Routing Rules/README.md

 * Now make another API call using a Canadian zip code value: `?zipcode=S1C 9P7` *Note that you will need to make this request outside the trace window due to limitations in sending query params with whitespace.*

 * Verify using Trace that your route rules are correctly sending Canadian zip codes to the Canadian endpoint and that US zip codes to the USA endpoint.

+If you successfully retrieve both branches when supplying a Canadian and a US zip code, Congratulations!
+You have successfully configured conditional routing rules and have completed the main instructions for this lab.

 # Lab Video